zseljee/re-faircal/README.md

 This reposotiry tries to reproduce results of [Salvador (2022)](https://openreview.net/forum?id=nRj0NcmSuxb) using an adaption of [the papers code on github](https://github.com/tiagosalvador/faircal).

+For a more detailed explanation on how to run all code, refer to the [step-by-step guide](./guide.md).

 ## Requirements

 To install requirements, first download [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Then, install the appropriate environment by executing the command below from the current directory.
 This will create an environment named `mlrc-faircal`.